 New Homes Bonus - The New Homes Bonus (NHB) scheme was introduced in 2011 to provide an incentive for local authorities to encourage housing growth in their areas.
 The aim of the NHB was to provide a financial incentive to reward and encourage local authorities to help facilitate housing growth.
-The Council receives 80% of the average national council tax (£1,898) for each property growth over the baseline, this equates to £1,515 per property.
-The NHB is being phased-out.
-Although the NHB scheme is due to be replaced, it is assumed in the latest budget modelling that a successor scheme will be implemented that will also be based on housing growth.
+The Council receives 80% of the average national council tax (£1,965) for each property growth over the baseline, this equates to £1,572 per property.
+In 2022/23 the NHB allocation for West Devon was £352,084.
+Although the NHB scheme is due to be replaced, it is assumed in the latest budget modelling that the roll over settlement for 2023/24 will give an amount of at least £150,000 of NHB funding (or a similar replacement housing incentive scheme) that could be used to fund the 23/24 revenue base budget.